rehanmondal/Flipkart-Grocery-Cart-Automation/README.md

 - [Log Report](https://awesomeopensource.com/project/elangosundar/awesome-README-templates)

 ## Overview
 Automation is the use of technology to perform tasks with where human input is minimized.
 This includes enterprize applications such as business process automation, IT automation, network automation,automating integration between systems & industrial automation such as robotics and more.
-In this Flipkart Grocery Automation I have tried to minimize the effort of manual entry of products for search, quantity match and add to cart that element.
+In this Flipkart Grocery Automation I have tried to minimize the effort of manual entry of products for search, quantity match and add to cart that element.In one word it is basically controlling the Event Driven Programming with the help of selenium without human interactions.

 <p><img src="https://github.com/rehanmondal/Flipkart-Grocery-Cart-Automation/assets/125151906/01c977d5-5b87-48f7-b817-86f32e6e87fc" width="420" height="220"></p>